• Japanese

 The Company has established an Eco Vision as our policy to promote efforts to solve environment-related issues and coexist with the environment.
 In May 2024, we revised Eco Vision to promote company-wide efforts to address nature-related issues, adding biodiversity as a new priority.
 Going forward, we will strengthen our response to biodiversity conservation in addition to decarbonization and resource recycling.

 In November 2023, the Company endorsed the philosophy of the Taskforce on Nature-related Financial Disclosures (TNFD)*1 and joined the TNFD Forum*2 to support its activities.
+Next, we registered as a TNFD Adapter in October 2024.
 Based on the TNFD's disclosure framework, we will scrutinize the relationship between the Group's business activities and natural capital (dependence and impact) as well as risks and opportunities.
 We will also promote proactive information disclosure from the four perspectives recommended by the TNFD: governance, strategy, risk and impact management, and metrics and targets.

-※2 The TNFD Forum is comprised of corporations, government agencies, academic institutions, and other organizations with expertise in a wide range of sectors, providing support for the development of disclosure frameworks and sharing information related to TNFD.
+*2 The TNFD Forum is comprised of corporations, government agencies, academic institutions, and other organizations with expertise in a wide range of fields, providing support for the development of disclosure frameworks and sharing information related to TNFD.

 Governance